pichsenmeister/json-filter/README.md

 ]
 ```

-with `trim` set to `true`, the result will be trimmed to the structure of the mask
+with `trim` set to `true`, the result will be trimmed to the structure of the filter

 ```
 [